Oxybutynin (Absorbed through the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how this drug works.
-Tell your doctor if you are also using medicine to treat osteoporosis or weak bones.
+- Some medicines can affect how oxybutynin works.
+Tell your doctor if you are also using clarithromycin, erythromycin, itraconazole, ketoconazole, miconazole, or medicine to treat osteoporosis or weak bones.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have myasthenia gravis, glaucoma, trouble emptying your bladder, gastroesophageal reflux disease (GERD), or a digestive problem (such as colitis or constipation).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have myasthenia gravis, glaucoma, trouble emptying your bladder, gastroesophageal reflux disease (GERD), or stomach or bowel problems (including colitis or constipation).

 - This medicine may make you sweat less, which can cause your body temperature to rise.
 Be careful when you exercise and during hot weather.
 You could overheat or get heat stroke.